7- A solved problem 12-1 for bearing connections.

 Tensile Failure nominal load by Yielding for solved problem 12-1.

-For this connection we have two modes of failure, the first mode of failure is due to yielding as shown in sec 1-1 and the mode of failure is to rupture as shown in sec II-II please refer to the next image for section 1-1.
+For this connection, we have two modes of failure.
+The first mode of failure is due to yielding as shown in sec 1-1, and the mode of failure is to rupture as shown in sec II-II.
+Please refer to the next image for section 1-1.

 We have a single-shear plane.
 Two plates are placed above each other and connected by 4 bolts.
-The bolts are 7/8″ where the area for each bolt=0.60 inch2 as given.
-And the upper plate is 1/2″, the lower plate thickness is 1/2″ and the plate width is given as 12″.
+The bolts are 7/8″, where the area for each bolt=0.60 inch2 as given.

-For the tensile yielding Fy to be multiplied by Ag, or the gross area.
+For the tensile yielding Fy to be multiplied by Ag or the gross area.
 In the second case by tensile rupture, the area net is to be multiplied by Fult.

 We are aware that, due to placing bolts during installation, we add 1/16″+1/16″ to be added to the diameter of one bolt which is 7/8″, then the final value considered for diameter=7/8+2*(1/16)=1″.